iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 affect our community, and most importantly how it will affect us in the future?

-Having someone come over from the US to talk about this and getting to know communities in different parts of the world is great and shows that the PSF at least acknowledges the existence of them.
+Having someone come over from the US to talk about this and getting to know communities in different parts of the world are great and shows that the PSF at least acknowledges the existence of them.

 But it is far much better when there is also someone that stays around these communities and understand them better to carry on talking about the PSF long after [Ewa](https://twitter.com/ewa_jodlowska)